demonnick/parking_Lot_4/README.md

 ]

 I have intentionally not auto incremented the ticket ID.
-This was done so you know your ticket ID when you sre going to update your ticket.
+This was done so you know your ticket ID when you are going to update your ticket.

 #Updating a ticket.
 Definition